Subscribe to get Updates

 Educate the managers and supervisors on dealing with complaints

-Introduce an easy reporting system in your organization wherein it’s comfortable for employees to report against any unwelcome behavior.
+Introduce an easy reporting system in your organization wherein it’s comfortable for employees to report any unwelcome behavior.
 And make sure all the workers are well-informed of the system.
-For this, you can consider promoting an online or independent telephone-based service, allowing workers to report anonymously or given names.
+For this, you can consider promoting an online or independent telephone-based service, allowing workers to report anonymously or give names.
 This is to ensure that no employee fears raising an issue of sexual harassment.

 Monitor your workplace periodically.